gravital-tech/dlp-contracts/README.md

   </p>
 </div>

+---

+**Note:** This repository is under active development and likely has many bugs/inconsistencies.
+We welcome reporting them.

+---

 ## Overview

 The **Dispersion Launch Protocol (DLP)** is a groundbreaking framework for token distribution in decentralized systems.
 DLP solves the token distribution problem through game-theoretic incentives, creating systems where fair distribution emerges naturally from economic incentives rather than arbitrary restrictions.